 Once you have grown the front parts of your hair long enough, let the back catch up and head to the hairdressers for a swingy bob.
 Bob hairstyles are super cute and once you have reached bob length the world’s your oyster for styling your hair.
 Having a bob also means your hair is more or less one length so it needs trims less often.

-To strengthen your hair and to help combat fried ends (which can lead to breakage), use a hair mask at least once a week, like the Dove Quench Absolute Intense Restoration Mask.
-This rich formula works to instantly hydrate the hair, leaving it nourished.
+To strengthen your hair and to help combat fried ends (which can lead to breakage), use a hair mask at least once a week.

 6. Get oily.

-This time with your nutrition instead of hair masks.
-Foods high in omega-3 fatty acids (think salmon, walnuts, chia seeds and soybeans) can help your hair from the inside out.
+Foods high in omega-3 fatty acids (think salmon, walnuts, chia seeds, and soybeans) can help your hair from the inside out.
 A healthy diet helps your whole system work better and delivers the nutrients your scalp needs to stay appropriately hydrated and healthy.

 7. Chill out.